vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Mouse

 My mouse is a basic wireless model with silent clicks and a scroll wheel.
-It is simple, but it has served me well for years.\
+It is simple, but it has worked well for years.
-It runs on a single AA battery.\
-At some point I'll upgrade to a Logitech MX Master.

 <a href="images/mouse.avif">
 <img src="images/mouse.avif" alt="Basic soft-click mouse" width="250px" />